An average-case sensitivity analysis for unmeasured confounding: Proof of theorem

 The first term in the third equality is attained by \Cref{lemma:eif_mean}.
-In the fourth equality, the second term is obtained by \Cref{lemma:eif}, and the third term is obtained by \Cref{lemma:eif,lemma:eif_2}.
+In the fourth equality, the second term is obtained by \Cref{lemma:eif}, and the third term is obtained by Lemmas \ref{lemma:eif} and \ref{lemma:eif_2}.
 Next, we define

 Denote $\sum_{z=0}^{1}$ by $\int dz$.
 We next verify the expression of $EIF(\psi_+)$: